Your Position: Home > Construction & Real Estate > Essential Guide to Prototype Machined Parts Success

 Materials Matter

-- Aluminum: Lightweight and corrosion-resistant, ideal for aerospace and automotive applications.
+• Aluminum: Lightweight and resistant to corrosion, making it a preferred choice for aerospace and automotive sectors.

-- Engineering Plastics: Flexible and cost-effective, these materials are suitable for non-structural components.
+• Engineering Plastics: Cost-effective and versatile, these materials work well for non-structural elements.

 Collaborating with Skilled Machining Partners